ilja115610/Full-Stack-Currency-Converter/README.md

 1. Clone repository `https://github.com/ilja115610/Full-Stack-Currency-Converter.git`

 2. Being in project root directory - execute script depending on your Operating system.
-Windows: `app-start.win.bat` ; Linux: `app-start-nix.sh`;
+   Windows: `app-start.win.bat` ; Linux: `sh app-start-nix.sh`;

 * Dockerized Postgres 12 database will be started on default port 5432 with volume to keep data
 * Spring Boot backend will be started in background on port 8080
 * Angular frontend will be started on port 4200

-To terminate frontend: CTRL+C; To terminate Docker: docker stop exchange-app-ctr;
+To terminate frontend: CTRL+C/CTRL+Z; To terminate Docker: docker stop exchange-app-ctr;
 To terminate Spring-Boot: CTRL+Brk or 'exit' terminal window.

 Manual option: